google/gemma.cpp/README.md

 The build system uses [CMake](https://cmake.org/).
 To build the gemma inference runtime, create a build directory and generate the build files using `cmake` from the top-level project directory.
+Note if you previous ran `cmake` and are re-running with a different setting, be sure to clean out the `build/` directory with `rm -rf build/*` (warning this will delete any other files in the `build/` directory.

 For the 8-bit switched floating point weights (sfp), run cmake with no options:

 #### Unix-like Platforms
 ```sh